-The following management's discussion and analysis ("MD&A") is a review of the financial condition and financial performance of Chesswood Group Limited ("Chesswood" or the "Company") for the three months ended March 31, 2013.
+The following management's discussion and analysis ("MD&A") is a review of the financial condition and financial performance of Chesswood Group Limited ("Chesswood" or the "Company") for the three and nine months ended September 30, 2013.
 This discussion should be read in conjunction with the audited consolidated financial statements and accompanying notes of the Company for the year ended December 31, 2012 set forth in the Company's 2012 Annual Report.
 The fiscal year of the Company ends on December 31.
-The date of this MD&A is April 29, 2013.
+The date of this MD&A is November 1, 2013.
 All dollar amounts in this MD&A are Canadian dollars, unless otherwise indicated.

 Through its interest in Pawnee Leasing Corporation ("Pawnee"), Chesswood is involved in the business of micro and small-ticket equipment finance to small businesses in the start-up and "B" credit market in the lower 48 states of the United States.
 Through its interest in Sherway LP, Chesswood is involved in selling, servicing and leasing Acura automobiles in the Province of Ontario.
 Through its interest in Case Funding Inc. ("Case Funding"), Chesswood is involved in the business of legal financing to plaintiffs and attorneys and the purchase of medical liens that form part of litigation throughout the United States.
+Through its interest in Windset Capital Corporation ("Windset"), Chesswood is becoming involved with the business of providing working capital loans to small businesses in the United States.
 Through its interest in Lease-Win Limited ("Lease-Win"), Chesswood owns and operates cars4U.com.

 The Company prepares its financial statements in accordance with Canadian Generally Accepted Accounting Principles ("GAAP") as set out in The Handbook of the Canadian Institute of Chartered Accountants ("CICA Handbook").
 In 2010, the CICA Handbook was revised to incorporate International Financial Reporting Standards ("IFRS"), and require publicly accountable enterprises to apply such standards effective for years beginning on or after January 1, 2011.
 Accordingly, the Company adopted IFRS as its basis of financial reporting commencing with the interim financial statements for the three-months ended March 31, 2011 using January 1, 2010 as the transition date (the "Transition Date").
-In these consolidated financial statements and MD&A, the term "Canadian GAAP" refers to Canadian GAAP before the adoption of IFRS and IFRS refers to Canadian GAAP subsequent to the adoption of IFRS.